braze-inc/braze-docs/_docs/_hidden/private_betas/snowflake_integration.md

 # Braze Cloud Ingestion - Snowflake integration

 {% alert important %}
-Braze Cloud Ingestion is currently in Early Access.
+Braze Cloud Ingestion is currently in early access.
 Contact your Braze account manager if you are interested in participating in the Early Access.
 {% endalert %}

 ## What is Braze Cloud Ingestion?